• Recipes

 • Olive Oil

-• To make the pesto, simply add the basil, pine nuts, garlic, and salt to a food processor and pulse 5 to 6 times until roughly chopped.
+• Chop the Ingredients - Add the basil, pine nuts, garlic, and salt to a food processor and pulse 5 to 6 times until roughly chopped.

-• Remove the lid and scrape down the sides.
-Reseal the lid the turn on the food processor and, with the machine running, slowly drizzle in the olive oil through the feed tube.
+• Add the Oil - Remove the lid and scrape down the sides.
+Reseal the lid, then turn on the food processor.
+With the machine running, slowly drizzle in the olive oil through the feed tube.

-• Continue running the food processor until the mixture is well blended and emulsified.
+• Emulsify - Continue running the food processor until the mixture is well blended and emulsified into a sauce.
 Stop to scrape the sides if needed.

 Close up image of pesto in a food processor after the initial blend to chop the ingredients and prior to adding the olive oil.